kwakuemma37/Azure-lessons/README.md

       Computing services include common IT infrastructure such as virtual machine, storage, databases, and networking.
 It also expand tradition IT offerings to include IoT, machine learning (ML), and aritifical intelligence (AI).
       Because cloud computing is delivered over the internet it doen't have to be constrained by physical infrastructure the same way that a traditional datacenter is.
 ### Describe the shared responsibility model:
-      Shared responsiblity describes what and which computing resources that either the cloud provider or the consumer is responsible for.
+      Shared responsiblity describes what and which computing resources that either the cloud provider or the consumer is responsible for managing.
       It determines who manages the resource.
       With on-premise resources, the consumer is fully resonsible for maintaining the datacenter, physical devices, software and applicaitons; however, with cloud computing, depending on the cloud service type (Iaas, PaaS, SaaS) the cloud provider or consumer may be solely responsible or may share the responsibility of resources.
       Most of the time the consumer is repsonsible for the data.